dhense177/Modeling_Lung_Cancer_Risk/README.md

 It is easy to see that the county-level model produces point estimates and 95% confidence intervals that fit the data much better than the state-grouped model.

+Both models exhibit "shrinkage" towards the relevant group mean, making the predictions more generalizable.

 Looking at the point estimates and 95% confidence intervals for mean incidence rates across all counties:

 ![](Visuals/hier_point_estimates.png)